AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab3.md

 * You deployed a VPC and an Aviatrix Transit Gateway in AWS
 * You connected all of the Spoke VPCs to the Transit
 * You created a Multi-region Transit network, connecting AWS `us-west-2` and `us-east-1`
-* You are able to reach the AWS environment from On-Prem, via the AWS `us-west-2` Transit
+* You are able to reach the AWS `us-east-1` environment from On-Prem, via the AWS `us-west-2` Transit
 * Again, not a single route table entry needed to be touched on the CSP side
-* You have end to end visibility into all network traffic
+* You have end-to-end visibility into all network traffic
-* All connectivity is private and encrypted across the entirety of the Aviatrix Cloud Fabric - from on-prem and within and between the clouds
+* All connectivity is private and encrypted across the entirety of the Aviatrix Cloud Fabric - from on-prem and within and between the cloud regions

 ![Screenshot](images/end-lab-3.png)
 _Fig.
 Topology after Lab 3_